 A city for people welcomes all.
 It is accessible, affordable, inclusive, safe and engaging.
 It promotes health and wellbeing, participation and social justice.
 A city for people has political, religious and intellectual freedoms that nurture a rich and dynamic culture.
 It respects, celebrates and embraces human diversity.
 People of all ages and abilities feel secure and empowered.
-City planning puts people, families and community at the forefront.
+Family-friendly city planning puts the community at the forefront.

 Melbourne is home to people of diverse backgrounds, cultures, gender, sexualities, ages and family structures.
 This richness is one of our city's greatest strengths.
-Nearly half of the population was born in a non-English speaking country, and 38 per cent speak a language other than English at home (Australian Bureau of Statistics, 2011).
+Nearly half of the population was born in a non-English speaking country, and 38 per cent speak a language other than English at home (City of Melbourne, Urban Health Profile, 2016).